 The Read Status Register 2 (RDSR2) instruction allows the Status Register 2 to be read.
 The Status Register 2 may be read at any time, even while a Write Suspend or Write Resume cycle is in progress, OTP array lock bits, QE bits enable or not and BP protection table related bit: CMP.
-When one of these cycles is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new instruction to the device.
+When one of these cycles is in progress, it is recommended to check the Write In Progress (WIP) bit before sending a new instruction to the device.
+It is also possible to read the Status Register 2 continuously, as shown in Read Status Register 2 Instruction Sequence Diagram figure.